diegopau/PowerDirHasher/README.md

 4. Specific files: -"trash.jpg"
 5. Folders with a folder name starting with anything but ending with a specific set of characters: -"*copias\"
 6. Folders with a folder name starting with a specific set of characters and ending with anything: -"discarded*\"
-7. Specific folders: -"backup\"
+7. Specific folders (or subfolders): -"backup\"
+8. Specific folder path: -":specific\folder_path\" the colon at the beginning of the path is telling PowerDirHasher that the path has to be exactly under the folder to be processed.
+Only in this case paths with more than one level (folder\subfolder) are allowed.
+The "*" character is not allowed in this case.
 ```

-NOTE: When a folder is specified, then PowerDirHasher will exclude all files under that folder or under any subfolders that are inside that folder.
-If in the file path a folder exists matching that name pattern BUT is not under the base path, then it will be ignored.
+NOTE1: When a folder is specified, then PowerDirHasher will exclude all files under that folder or under any subfolders that are inside that folder.
+If in the file path a folder exists matching that name pattern BUT is not under the folder to be processed, then it will be ignored.
 For example, if there is this situation:
 ```
 base_path: